Roslyn-Code-Club/roslyncode.club/src/workshops/intro-to-ti-basic.md

 ### Lists

-Lists are mean, bad and I hate them and it’s totally not because it took me 3 hours to figure out how to save a game
+Lists are mean, bad, and I hate them.
+It’s totally not because it took me 3 hours to figure out how to save a game

 You can use the normal lists (L1, L2, L3, L4) for your program (which is quite useful in Stat) but you can also make your own, sectioned off lists of your choice